viv1/viv1.github.io/_posts/2024-08-07-using-google-smtp-to-send-free-emails-for-personal-use.md

 Instead of using Gmail SMTP, you can also use Gmail API to send emails.
 However, it's much easier to setup Gmail SMTP than setting up the Gmail API.
 Having said that, Gmail API is definitely more production ready.
 In fact, if you are looking for production ready SMTP servers, then there are other very stable, secure and reliable solutions like Sendgrid, Resend and the likes.

 For basic personal uses, Gmail SMTP, as you have already seen, is a much simpler and quicker setup.
+There is no modification needed for DNS, no steps needed for proving ownership, just setup an app password and it works right away.

 <!-- TOC --><a href="#" name="conclusion"></a>
 ## Conclusion